gujunli/OpenCL-CAFFE-Research/README.md

+This is an OpenCL implementation of one of the main stream DNN framework-CAFFE, see more details about CAFFE below.
+The OpenCL CAFFE is developed by AMD Research.
+The goal is to provide industry an effecient and ready to use OpenCL version of DNN framework.
+OpenCL is an open standard parallel programming language that is supported by more than 20 companies.
+People can use this framework to run their DNN app on heterogeneous platforms from vairous commercial chip manufacturer.
+Compared to CUDA based DNN, this framework support cross-platform compatability and with design space to optimize accordingly.

 [Caffe: Convolutional Architecture for Fast Feature Extraction](http://caffe.berkeleyvision.org)

 Created by [Yangqing Jia](http://daggerfs.com), UC Berkeley EECS department.
 In active development by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu/)).